core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * It updates the freshness model and validation model to use for cached responses (see {{sec-caching-freshness}} and {{sec-caching-validation}}).

+* It defines the measures against congestion risk specified in {{RFC7252}} to be applicable also to alternative transports other than IP multicast, and defines additional guidelines to reduce congestion risks (see {{sec-congestion}}).

 This document updates {{RFC7641}} as follows.

 * It defines the use of the CoAP Observe Option in group requests, for both the GET method and the FETCH method {{RFC8132}}, together with normative behavior for both CoAP clients and CoAP servers (see {{sec-observe}}).